swift-nav/libsettings/README.md

 #### NOTE

-This process will overwrite <PYTHON_PATH>/Lib/site-packages/virtualenv_path_extensions.pth This is a file used by virtualenv and doesn't belong to standard python installation.
+In case of virtualenv this process will overwrite <PYTHON_PATH>/Lib/site-packages/virtualenv_path_extensions.pth This is a file used by virtualenv and doesn't belong to standard python installation.
 In case you are using virtualenv with other projects you might want to check if this file exists in your setup and make a copy of it.